Building Your Team

 Other roles and responsibilities

-These roles may be incorporated within or in addition to the above roles:
+The following roles may be incorporated within or be additional to the above roles:

-- Merchandising Coordinator – support to or part of the Event Coordinator role.
+- Merchandising coordinator – responsible for coordinating event merchandise.
+This role can support or be part of the event coordinator role.

 Have you considered?